hunghnguyen/MoneroSigner/INLINE_TODO.md

 - Line 326: None **#SEEDSIGNER**
   Full babel multilanguage support!
 Until then, type == HIDDEN
 - Line 336: None **#SEEDSIGNER**
-  Support other bip-39 wordlist languages!
+  Support wordlist languages!
 Until then, type == HIDDEN
-- Line 391: None
+- Line 391: 2024-12-01
-  change to VISIBILITY__ADVANCED after implementing passwords for monero seeds, is hidden because this feature is posponed because of insane password derivation method in monero (CryptoNight, need to transpile to python, very propably other #rabbit-hole, be aware before starting!)
+  2024-12-01, change to VISIBILITY__ADVANCED after implementing passwords for monero seeds, is hidden because this feature is posponed because of insane password derivation method in monero (CryptoNight, need to transpile to python, very propably other #rabbit-hole, be aware before starting!)

 ### `src/xmrsigner/views/psbt_views.py`
 - Line 28: 2024-06-14
   2024-06-14, quick fix to remove embit.psbt.PSBT
 - Line 44: 2024-06-16
   2024-06-16, added from rebase main to 0.7.0, check if we really need it
+- Line 117: 2024-06-26
+  2024-06-26, solve multi network issue
 - Line 334: None **#SEEDSIGNER**
   Something is wrong with this psbt(?).
 Reroute to warning?
 - Line 375: 2024-06-14
   2024-06-14, removed to get rid of embit.script
+- Line 384: 2024-06-26
+  2024-06-26, solve multi network issue
+- Line 389: 2024-06-26
+  2024-06-26, solve multi network issue
 - Line 390: 2024-06-14
   2024-06-14, removed to get rid of embit.script
 - Line 393: 2024-06-14